SkylineCommunications/dataminer-docs/connector-help/connector_help/CTE_FMTX300.md

 # CTE FMTX300

-The **FMTX300** driver displays information related to the **300W Transmitter** device.
+The **FMTX300** connector displays information related to the **300W Transmitter** device.

 ## About

-This driver uses an **SNMP** interface to communicate with the FMTX300 device.
+This connector uses an **SNMP** interface to communicate with the FMTX300 device.
 It displays the parameters in a manner similar to the web interface of the device.

 ## Installation and configuration

 ### Creation

-This driver uses an SNMP connection and needs the following user information:
+This connector uses an SNMP connection and requires the following input during element creation:

 **SNMP Connection:**